 Is granite safe to use in a kitchen?

 In a word, yes.
 There has been some misinformation circulated by competing industries attempting to raise concerns about issues such as bacteria and radon.
-We would be pleased to share the research that shows that these concerns are not only unfounded but granite actually ranks second to stainless steel in a study measuring the bacteria resistance capacity of six common countertop materials.
+We would be pleased to share the research that shows that these concerns are unfounded.
+Plus granite actually ranks second to stainless steel in a study measuring the bacteria resistance capacity of six common countertop materials!

 Learn more of the facts from these links: